cfultz/RandomPoke/README.md

 # Random Poké
 This Mastodon bot posts random Pokémon cards from the Pokémon TCG universe.
+See it in action at [@RandomPoke](https://cfultz.com/@randompoke)!

 # Requirements
 - Mastodon.py